Human mission to Mars: Technological innovations and hurdles

 While humans can breathe pure oxygen, usually additional gases such as nitrogen are included in the breathing mix.
-One possibility is to take in situ nitrogen and argon from the atmosphere of Mars, but they are hard to separate from each other.
+One possibility is to use in situ nitrogen and argon from the atmosphere of Mars, but they are hard to separate from each other.
 As a result, a Mars habitat may use 40% argon, 40% nitrogen, and 20% oxygen.

 An idea for keeping carbon dioxide out of the breathing air is to use reusable amine-bead carbon dioxide scrubbers.
 While one carbon dioxide scrubber filters the astronaut's air, the other is vented to the Mars atmosphere.